dustinpfister/blog_posts/_posts/vuejs-slot.md

 ## 3 - Conclusion

-Vue slots are one of many little things to be aware of when it comes to starting to really get into vuejs as a way to go about cerating a client side system of one kind or another.
-I like to break things down into compoents in order to make things more modular and thus resuabule, and when doing so slots are how I can take advantage of the space between the component tags when using these compoents.
+Vue slots are one of many little things to be aware of when it comes to starting to really get into vuejs as a way to go about creating a client side system of one kind or another.
+I like to break things down into components in order to make things more modular and thus reusable, and when doing so slots are how I can take advantage of the space between the component tags when using these components.